patrickcgray/cnn_sea_turtle_detection/README.md

 #### Using this code:

-running run.sh in bash will run the full scripts.
+Running run.sh in bash will run the full script turtle detection workflow.

 * data.py
   * defines utility functions for model creation and matlab ingestion functions